GrieferAtWork/kos-libiconv/README.md

 <center>...</center>

-I think you can see where I'm going with this: as per usual, glibc is anything but efficient or concerned about performance.
+I think you can see where I'm going with this: as per usual, Glibc is anything but efficient or concerned about performance.

 Now you might say: "but what about configurability?"
 To which I will say: "when was the last time you reconfigured your iconv database?
 Have you ever even heard about `iconvconfig(8)`?
 Because I'm not lying if I say I hadn't until I set off to write my own libiconv."